fedora-copr/copr/frontend/docs/api_2/source/Resources/build.rst

     Returns details about build

-    :param int project_id: a unique identifier of the build
+    :param int build_id: a unique identifier of the build
-    :query bool show_chroots: embed BuildChroot_ sub-resources into the result, default is False
+    :query bool show_chroots: embed :doc:`./build_chroot` sub-resources into the result, default is False

     :statuscode 200: no error
     :statuscode 404: build not found